 We manufacture our advanced, solid-state nuclear imaging cameras by employing a strategy that combines our internal design expertise and proprietary process technology with highly-qualified outsourced manufacturing providers.
 Prior to 2013, we manufactured the majority of the component parts associated with our cameras, along with selective outsourcing.
-In September 2013, we announced an agreement to move much of this process to a qualified, third party manufacturer.
-We are currently engaged in a process to transition this manufacturing to the third party, and anticipate that substantially all of the transition will be completed by June 2014.
-We believe that increasing our outsourcing efforts will result in increased efficiencies, flexibility to meet customer demand, and over time, cost reductions.
+In September 2013, we announced an agreement to move much of this process to a qualified, third party manufacturer, with the transition essentially complete at the end of 2014.
+We believe that our outsourcing efforts resulted in increased efficiencies, flexibility to meet customer demand, and cost reductions.
 We will continue to perform some final assembly services and final system performance tests at our facility.
 All of our outsourced suppliers of critical materials, components, and subassemblies undergo ongoing quality audits by us.

 We and our third-party manufacturers are subject to FDA Quality System Regulations, state regulations, such as those promulgated by the California Department of Health Services, and standards set by the International Organization for Standardization, or ISO.
 We are currently certified to the EN ISO 13485:2012 quality standard.
-We have certification authorizing CE Marking of our Cardius® XPO, Cardius® X-ACT, ergoTM and 2020tc family of gamma cameras, as well as U.S. Food and Drug Administration (FDA) 510(k) clearance for our complete nuclear imaging camera product line.
+We have received certification authorizing CE Marking of our Cardius® XPO, Cardius® X-ACT, and ergoTM gamma cameras, as well as U.S. Food and Drug Administration (FDA) 510(k) clearance for our complete nuclear imaging camera product line.
 The CE Mark is a requirement for selling in many international markets.
-In addition, the X-ACT camera utilizes a x-ray technology to provide attenuation correction information for the SPECT reconstruction.
-We also have received FDA Indications for Use for our ergoTM LFOV General Purpose Imager for lymphatic scintigraphy, parathyroid scintigraphy and molecular breast imaging.
+In addition, the X-ACT camera utilizes an x-ray technology to provide attenuation correction information for the SPECT reconstruction.
+We also have received FDA Indications for Use for our ergoTM LFOV General Purpose Imager for molecular breast imaging.